Facebook’s ad manager can sometimes feel like a maze of options, leaving marketers unsure which direction they should choose.

 - Offline Activity: Remarketing audience based on offline actions, like phone calls and store visits.

-All of these options are diverse ways of getting users back to your site for another shot at converting them.
+All of these options are diverse ways of getting users back to your site for another shot at conversion.

 The beauty of these remarketing tools is that each one packs a diverse toolset.